-Where the data breach is likely to result in a high risk to the rights and freedoms of data subjects, Mrs Loftus will notify the affected individuals without undue delay including the name and contact details of the DPO and ICO, the likely consequences of the data breach and the measures the School have (or intended) to take to address the breach.
+Where the data breach is likely to result in a high risk to the rights and freedoms of data subjects, the head teacher will notify the affected individuals without undue delay including the name and contact details of the DPO and ICO, the likely consequences of the data breach and the measures the School have (or intended) to take to address the breach.

-When determining whether it is necessary to notify individuals directly of the breach, Mrs Loftus will co-operate with and seek guidance from the DPO, the ICO and any other relevant authorities (such as the police).
+When determining whether it is necessary to notify individuals directly of the breach, the head teacher will co-operate with and seek guidance from the DPO, the ICO and any other relevant authorities (such as the police).